 Avoid Corrosive Ingredients

-While you can choose from a number of other bubble-blowing recipes, most involve the three key ingredients: dish soap, water and glycerin.
-Check the label of the dish soap you're using, and choose another product if the ingredients include ammonia or salt.
+While you can choose from a number of other bubble-blowing recipes, most involve the three key ingredients: dish soap, water, and glycerin.
+Check the label for the ingredients in the dishwashing detergent you're using, and choose another product if the ingredients include ammonia or salt.
 Both are corrosive and may damage copper pipes.